The La Marzocco Linea Micra is La Marzocco made truly domestic for the first time ever!

 Linea Micra vs Linea Mini

-Now the biggest question on many people’s minds when it comes to the Micra is how does it compare to the Linea Mini?
+The biggest question on many people’s minds when it comes to the Micra is how does it compare to the Linea Mini?
 I mean the Mini was already part of the home line of La Marzocco along with the G3.
-It is a single group head, has the option of plumb in or reservoir, and has a footprint that can fit into the average kitchen (barely!).
-So what is the difference between the Mini and the Micra?
+It is a single group head, has the option of plumb in or reservoir, and has a footprint that can easily fit into the average kitchen.
+So what is the difference between the Linea Mini and the Linea Micra?
 And which is the better fit?

 The Linea Micra by comparison has a far shorter heat-up time which is better suited to the home brewer.
-Our friends over at homebarista.com suggest that the Mirca takes 5 minutes to heat from cold to pull a shot and 6-7 minutes from cold to steam milk.
+Our friends over at homebarista.com suggest that the Linea Micra espresso machine takes 5 minutes to heat from cold to enjoy café quality espresso and 6-7 minutes from cold to steam milk.
 This is a massive improvement from the Mini largely made possible through the slightly controversial metal/plastic portafilter.
 More on that later.

 Another difference is that the Linea Micra is cheaper.
 As many of you will know the price of the Linea Mini has significantly risen over the last 2-3 years.
 The Linea Micra, while still a pricey machine, is significantly cheaper than the Mini.
-The Micra also has a cool touch steam wand which while not a huge deal is a nice touch.
+The Micra also has a cool touch steam wand which is a nice touch.

-As you can see here, the Micra has virtually the same brewing specs as the Mini and is certainly no downgrade in terms of hardware.
+As you can see here, the Linea Micra espresso machine has virtually the same brewing specs as the Mini and is certainly no downgrade in terms of hardware.
 Instead, it is a sleeker, smaller, faster version of the Linea Mini that has been specifically designed with the home barista in view.

 Features of the La Marzocco Linea Micra